Dr Ben Macpherson

-My interests include approaches to voice in performance, the British musical, embodiment and reception theory, alternative music(al) theatre practices (composed theatre, actor-musicianship), and new methods for exploring musical theatre dramaturgy.
+As a scholar, my research interests span the intersection of interdisciplinary voice studies and musical theatre scholarship, with a particular interest in the vocal aesthetics of musical theatre, cultural identity in the British musical, alternative music(al) and vocal theatre practices (composed theatre, extended voice, actor-musicianship), and new methods for exploring musical theatre dramaturgy.

 - British musical theatre, 1900 - Present